om-hosting/openmeetings-node-client/README.md

 This library is a client in TypeScript/Javascript for connecting to https://openmeetings.apache.org/ and using the Rest API in order to login and access the Web Conference Room

-**This library and most of the OpenMeetings API is intended for Server 2 Server integration and executed in NodeJS.
+**This library and most of the OpenMeetings API is intended for Server 2 Server integration and executed in NodeJS (Website, API or serverless, eg AWS/Lambda).
 Not for your browser directly integrating with OpenMeetings.**

 The API requires a secure token that is shared between clients.
 Most commonly this token is shared between web-service calls.
 That is why executing the WebService calls from a browser is not a good idea as it would be very easy for a 3rd party to read the credentials.